kunaldhongade/aptos-Job-ReferralPlatform/README.md

 ### 1. Connect Wallet

 Upon opening the application, you'll be prompted to connect your Aptos wallet (e.g., Petra Wallet).
-This allows you to interact with the blockchain and perform operations such as purchasing policies and requesting claims.
+This allows you to interact with the blockchain and perform operations such as referring candidates and posting jobs.

-### 2. View Available Policies
+### 2. View Available Jobs

-Users can browse the **Policies** section to view the available insurance policies.
-Each policy will display details such as:
+Users can browse the **Jobs** section to view the available job listings.
+Each listing will display details such as:

-- Policy description
+- Job title and description
-- Premium amount
+- Finder's fee amount (paid in Aptos native token **APT**)
-- Maximum claimable amount
-- Type (e.g., health, auto)
-- Yearly or one-time payment options
+- Job posting date
+- Employer details

-### 3. Purchase Policy
+### 3. Refer a Candidate

-To purchase an insurance policy:
+To refer a candidate for a job:

-- Select the policy you want to purchase.
+- Select the job you want to refer a candidate for.
-- The platform will prompt you to pay the premium amount in **APT** via your connected Aptos wallet.
+- Enter the candidate’s details and provide a referral message.
-- Once purchased, the policy will be added to your list of active policies.
+- Submit the referral, which will be recorded on the blockchain and made available for the employer to review.

-### 4. Request Claim
+### 4. Confirm Hire (Employer)

-To request an insurance claim:

-- Navigate to **My Policies** and select the policy you want to claim.
-- Click on **Request Claim**.
-The request will be submitted to the policy creator for verification.

-### 5. Claim Verification and Payout

-For policy creators, after receiving a claim request:
+Employers can confirm hires by:

-- Go to **Manage Policies** and select the relevant policy.
+- Navigating to the **Manage Jobs** section.
-- Review the claim request and click **Verify** if the claim is legitimate.
+- Selecting the job listing and reviewing the referrals.
-- Once verified, the claim will be automatically paid out to the customer.
+- Confirming the hire, which will trigger the release of the finder’s fee to the referrer’s wallet.

 ## Scripts